Pros and Cons of Taking a Gap Year

 One of the perceived cons of the gap year is the fear of falling behind your peers.
 The good news is, this is only a limiting belief.
 After high school, you will learn that your life and your path do not have to be linear or parallel with your peers.
 If you decide to take one year off and complete your degree in three years, you can.
 If you decide to take a “victory lap” in your 4-year degree to get that minor in Digital Media Design, go for it.

+As you can see, there are pros and cons of taking a gap year after finishing high school, or between high school and college, but everyone is different.
 When it’s all said and done, the ages of those you walk across the graduation stage with do not matter.
 What matters is that you got an education that will help propel you to the next level of your life.
 No matter if it takes 3 years or 8 to get there.
 Your education and your life are for you to decide.